kuroko-lang/kuroko/README.md

 If `newModuleScope` is non-zero, the interpreter will parse code in the context of a new _module_ and the `KrkValue` returned will be a `module` object.

 If `newModuleScope` is zero, the return value will be the last value popped from the stack during execution of `sourceText`.
-This can be used, as in the REPL, when provided interactive sessions.
+This can be used, as in the REPL, when providing interactive sessions.

 The arguments `fromName` provide the name of the module created by when `newModuleScope` is non-zero, and `fromFile` will be used when displaying tracebacks.